Yevhen Malaniuk

-Yevhen Fylymonovych Malaniuk (Маланюк, Євген Филимонович, born 2 February (O.S.
+Yevhen Fylymonovych Malaniuk (Євген Филимонович Маланюк, /uk/; born 2 February (O.S.
 20 January) 1897 - died 16 February 1968) was a Ukrainian poet, literary critic and community activist.
 His poetry belongs to the finest examples created by the 1920-1930s generation in Ukrainian literature.
 Malaniuk's works became influential in Ukrainian emigré circles, but were banned in Ukraine itself during the Soviet rule as a result of his nationalist views.

 Biography

 Yevhen Fylymonovych Malaniuk was born on 20 January (2 February according to Gregorian calendar) 1897 in Novoarkhanhelsk, then a village in Olviopol County of Kherson Governorate, Russian Empire.
 His father was a peasant, but the family itself had Ukrainian Cossack origins.
 After finishing the gymnasium in Yelysavethrad in 1912, next year Malaniuk entered the St. Petersburg Polytechnic Institute, but his studies were interrupted by the outbreak of the First World War.

 Mobilized into the army, in 1917 Malaniuk graduated from an officers' school in Kyiv and soon thereafter joined the military of the newly proclaimed Ukrainian People's Republic.
 After the defeat of Ukrainian forces in 1920 he was interned in Kalisz, Poland.
 There Malaniuk started his literary activities by becoming a co-founder and contributor of Veselka, a Ukrainian literary magazine.
 In 1922 he moved to Czechoslovakia to study at the Ukrainian Husbandry Academy, graduating next year.
 In 1929 Malaniuk returned to Poland, where he worked as an engineer in Warsaw and continued his career as a poet and publicist.
 During that time he became close to Dmytro Dontsov and contributed to his journal Vistnyk.

 Towards the end of the Second World War he once again moved to Czechoslovakia, settling in Prague, but soon thereafter left for Regensburg in Germany, where he worked as a mathematics teacher at a Ukrainian gymnasium.
 In 1948 Malaniuk left Europe and emigrated to the United States, becoming an active participant of social and cultural life of Ukrainian emigration in that country.
 He died on 16 February 1968 in New York City.